 In short, if the user knows how to work an AR15 or even an AR10/SR25, they can figure out an AR12 shotgun in a few minutes.

-Where did they come from?
+Where did AR-style shotguns come from?

 Semi-auto shotguns have been around for over 120 years, with John Browning’s iconic “humpback” Auto 5 being designed in 1898 during the administration of President William McKinley– the latter a decorated Civil War vet.

-These included Maxwell Atchisson’s AA-12, John Trevor’s follow-on Daewoo USAS-12, the Franchi SPAS-16, and the infamous guns pitched by AAI, Heckler & Koch, and Smith & Wesson for the Army’s ill-fated Close Assault Weapon System.
+These included Maxwell Atchisson’s AA-12, John Trevor’s follow-on Daewoo USAS-12, the Franchi SPAS-16, and the infamous guns pitched by AAI, Heckler & Koch, and Smith & Wesson for the Army’s ill-fated magazine-fed Close Assault Weapon System.

 Close on the heels of these were the first commercially available AR12 style guns, the Akdal MKA 1919 and Safir T-series shotguns, hailing from Turkey in the early 2000s.
-Since then, the market has exploded and today over 20 manufacturers are cranking out AR12s.
+Since then, the magazine-fed shotgun market has exploded and today over 20 manufacturers are cranking out AR12s.

 While tens of thousands of pump and break-action shotguns are still manufactured and sold every year, semi-autos are increasingly the go-to for sportsmen, competitors, and those looking for a home defense tool.
 A number of these also come with a surprisingly affordable asking price.

 Modern gas-operated semi-autos with a traditional horizontally oriented under-barrel tube-magazine layout, such as the excellent Beretta 1301 and Benelli M4, can have their capacity stretched with extended tubes but these add length and weight to the frontend of the gun.

-Meanwhile, AR12 style shotguns, with their vertical-oriented box or drum mags keep the package shorter, which is ideal for use in home defense or transitioning around targets in a competition.
+Meanwhile, AR12 style semi-auto shotguns, with their vertical-oriented box or drum mags keep the package shorter, which is ideal for use in home defense or transitioning around targets in a competition.

 As a value-add, most come with a variety of screw-in choke tubes, typically of common Win-Brn-Moss pattern threads, that allows the guns to offer the kind of accuracy you’ll need for a range of hunting scenarios should hunting and sporting customers want to clock in with an AR12 in the field.

 Kalashnikov-pattern Saiga and Vepr series shotguns, manufactured in Russia by Izhmash and Molot, introduced something of a standard to the box-magazine-fed semi-automatic 12 gauge.